-Research demonstrates that it can be more valuable to send infrequent, loaded reports to investors.
+It can be more valuable to send infrequent, loaded reports to investors.

 But in an economic environment where information can be disseminated in an instant, how much is too much?
 Does the frequency and quantity of statistics sent out to investors affect their decision making process?

 , and Mitch Warachka